When it comes to working with

 Command Shortcuts:

-Display Help q
+h Display Help

-Sort by Memory utilisation R
+M Sort by Memory utilisation

-Process Sort by PID P
+R Process Sort by PID

-Sort by CPU utilisation k
+P Sort by CPU utilisation

-Hide/show memory usage bar r
+m Hide/show memory usage bar

-Show full path of the executables. w
+c Show full path of the executables.

-To save the modified configuration permanently.
+w To save the modified configuration permanently.

 3. The ps